 ENTRY REQUIREMENTS - MA COURSE

 We are looking for people who have basic skills in animation, a desire to tell stories, a strong visual sense and enthusiasm for film culture and history.
 Students come from BA courses in Animation, Graphics, Illustration or Fine Arts, some have worked in the industry in assistant grades and now want to develop their own work, others have taken intensive short animation courses.
 As it's a directing course, we're also looking for people who can learn to both lead and collaborate.
 There are 8 places each year.
-Application materials include a short video of completed animation films or animatics, a proposal for a new animation project and a portfolio of illustrations, drawings or photographs of animation set models.
+Application materials include a short DVD of completed animation films or animatics, a proposal for a new animation project and a portfolio of illustrations, drawings or photographs of animation set models.
 We consider applicants on the basis of their whole application and on evidence of their ability to benefit from the course and to complete it successfully.
 Applicants whose first language is not English must be fluent in written and spoken English.

 The Selection Process